DeepBlueRobotics/training/docs/other/contributing.md

 This site uses the Material Design theme for MkDocs.
 You can find more information about the Material theme here: <https://squidfunk.github.io/mkdocs-material/>

 ### Markdown Extensions
-In addition to default Markdown, the site also uses some extensions to provide additinal functionality.
+In addition to default Markdown, the site also uses some extensions to provide additional functionality.
 All the enabled extensions can be found in the `markdown_extensions` list in `mkdocs.yml`.

 Currently, information about all the extensions we use can be found here: <https://squidfunk.github.io/mkdocs-material/extensions/admonition/>